OCFL/extensions/docs/0012-hash-and-no-prefix-id-n-tuple-storage-layout.md

 This storage root extension describes how to safely map OCFL object identifiers of any length, containing any characters, to OCFL object root directories.

+Except for the addition of stripping a prefix, this extension is otherwise the same as `0003-hash-and-id-n-tuple-storage-layout`.

 Using this extension, OCFL object identifiers are stripped of a prefix, hashed and encoded as hex strings (all letters lower-case).
 These digests are then divided into _N_ n-tuple segments, which are used to create nested paths under the OCFL storage